ideasonpurpose/wp-vimeo-embed/README.md

 [![Build Status](https://travis-ci.org/ideasonpurpose/wp-vimeo-embed.svg?branch=master)](https://travis-ci.org/ideasonpurpose/wp-vimeo-embed)

-A collection of Vimeo embed tools and shortcodes for use in WordPress themes
+A collection of Vimeo embed tools and shortcodes for use in WordPress themes.

 ## Shortcodes
 The following shortcodes will be supported: